schollz/o-o-o/README.md

 - E2/E3 changes position
 - K3 adds connection
 - K2 cancels connection
+- K1 for help
-- K1+K3 pauses instrument
+- K1+K3 pauses/plays+saves on play
-- K1+K2 removes all connections
+- K1+K2 loads current bank
 - K1+E1 changes volume
+- K1+E2 changes current bank
-- K1+E3 adds random connection or removes last
+- K1+E3 adds random (cw) or removes last (ccw)

 each dot represents a sound and has an underlying random euclidean rhythm to play that sound. the rhythm is randomly generated based on a seed (`PARAMS > seed`). the triggered sounds are all generated using an internal FM engine ("Odashodasho" engine). its possible to change the engine to [MxSamples](https://norns.community/en/authors/infinitedigits/mx-samples) in the parameters (`PARAMS > engine`)